Roboy/autonomous_driving_src/README.md

 ```
 roslaunch sick_scan sick_mrs_6xxx.launch
 ```
-It is required to set the LIDAR IP adress accordingly (192.168.1.24) which can be easily verified through entering it in a browser.
+It is required to set the LIDAR IP adress accordingly (i.e. 192.168.1.24), which can be easily verified through entering it in a browser, in the respecitve launch file.